gramuah/ipwt/README.md

   make matcaffe
   ```

-2. Once the compilation has been successfully completed, just run
+2. Once the compilation has been successfully completed, run:
   ```
   $PROJECT_ROOT/deeplab_NYU
   python run_NYUdepth.py
   ```
   to train or test a model.
-PLease, note that in the script there is a flag to choose between train or test.
-By default, we search in `$PROJECT_ROOT/deeplab_NYU/NYUdepth/model/resnet` for a .caffemodel to initialize the weigths of the network.
+Please, note that in the script there is a flag to choose between train or test.
+By default, we search in `$PROJECT_ROOT/deeplab_NYU/NYUdepth/model/resnet` for a .caffemodel to initialize the weights of the network in training and to find the model to use during testing.

-3. To visualize the results after the test has been completed, run `$PROJECT_ROOT/deeplab_NYU/matlab/my_script_NYUdepth/GetSegResults_Split.m` with do_save_results to '1'.
-We will need then to perform scene classification
+3. To visualize the results after the test has been completed, run `GetSegResults_Split.m` with do_save_results to '1' in `$PROJECT_ROOT/deeplab_NYU/matlab/my_script_NYUdepth`.
+We will need them to perform scene classification.

-4. To evaluate the results in different metrics run `$PROJECT_ROOT/deeplab_NYU/matlab/my_script_NYUdepth/Get_mIOU.m`
+4. To evaluate the results using different metrics run: `Get_mIOU.m` in `$PROJECT_ROOT/deeplab_NYU/matlab/my_script_NYUdepth`

-### PERFORMING SCENE CLASSIFICATION
+### SCENE CLASSIFICATION
 Once we have the results from our segmentation model:

 1. In `PROJECT_ROOT/NYU_depth_v2/NYU_depth/histograms`, run `Generate_histograms.m` to generate the histogram-like features from the segmented images.
 The code allows to choose the number of spatial pyramid levels.

 2. Under `PROJECT_ROOT/NYU_depth_v2/NYU_depth/code/SVM`, you can find the models used to perform scene classification with both a Linear SVM and an Additive Kernel SVM.
-You just need to run `run_SVM.m` or `run_addtive_SVM.m`.
+You just need to run `run_SVM.m` or `run_addtive_SVM.m`